jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] Describes Basic Diagram Elements.
         - [x] The argument, that the diagram elements might be quickly introduced at the beginning, I am not sure about that anymore.
 So not sure if this actually should be at the beginning of the documentation anymore.
     - [x] "6.
 Expression\1.
 Diagrams"
         - [x] Seems less finished up.
-I am not sure I would want to put that at the top of the documentation or at least not in this state.
+I am not sure I might want to put that at the top of the documentation or at least not in this state.
     - [x] "7.
 Other Topics\9.
 Old or Boring\About Programming In General.doc"
         - [x] This is old text, that when rewritten I might even want as the introduction text that the Encircle Language Spec starts with, or maybe just part of it.
         - [x] Is not really a diagram expression topic specifically.